HuttleyLab/enuproject/README.rst

 `source activate mclass`

+This environment has all required dependencies installed to run all scripts within this repository.

 *************
-repo content
+Repo contents
 *************

-This repository contains scripts used to run two completely independent analyses: loglin analysis and mutation classification analysis.
+This repository contains scripts used to run two completely independent analyses.

-DATA is up on zenodo
-data for the loglin
-data for classifier
-jupiter note book is used to reproduc the figure and table prudoced in the manuscript.

-The latter basically logs commands, file inputs and outputs, to assist with reproducible research.

-%manuscript contains two completely independent analysis

-*******
-log-lin
-*******

-classifier: using what we discovered to build clf for predicting the sample of individual point muts the raw data is avaliable on zenodo, <\link>
-we need a copy of 3-clause bsd lisence, there is a licence, these code is released under that licence.
-This repo consists of two analyses components:

-*******
-loglin
-*******

-This directory contains the scripts and results of the log-linear analysis for examination of the neighbourhood effects on ENU-induced and spontaneous germline mutations in the mouse, respectively.
+The `loglin` directory contains scripts and data to run the loglinear analysis.
+The log-linear analysis compares the neighbourhood effects between the ENU-induced and spontaneous mutations in mouse, in terms of the identity of the associated mutation motifs and their relative magnitude.
 Please refer to the README.rst file inside this directory for detailed explaination regarding the package installation and the analyses implementation.

-**********
-classifier
-**********

-This directory contains the scripts and results of applying machine learning techniques to classify variants as having derived from ENU treatment or occur spontaneously in the mouse genome.
+The `classifier` directory contains scripts and data to perform the classification analysis.
+The classification analysis uses the neighbourhood effect discovered from the log-linear analysis to build classifiers, for predicting the mechanistic origin of individual point mutations.
 Again, for detailed installation and implementation guidelines, please refer to the README.rst file inside this directory.

+The raw data used in this study are available at `Zenodo <http://zenodo.org/record/1204695>`_.

+`manuscript_figs_tables.ipynb` is a Jupiter notenook used to produce all figures and tables used in the manuscripts.
+Some compounded figures are saved into the `compound_figures` directory in LATEX format.

+The BSD 3-clause license is included in this repo as well, refer to `license.txt`